g8os/EFBD/tlog/tlogserver/README.md

 See [the Tlog Server Configuration docs](/docs/tlog/config.md) for more information about how to configure the Tlog Server.

+## Wait for other tlog to finish

+In some specific situations we need to have two tlogservers active for same vdisk in a short time.
+An example of this is Qemu Live Migration.

+In this case a vdisk which previously handled by tlogserver 1 need to be migrated to tlogserver 2.

+For this to work, tlogserver 2 needs to connect to a designated port of tlogserver 1 to monitor the tlogserver 1 live.
+(tlogserver 1 has the designated port from `--wait-listen-addr` option while tlogserver 2 has it from `--wait-connect-addr` option)
+During this waiting time, user's of tlogclient 2 must hold all transactions and use tlogclient's `WaitReady` API to wait for tlogserver 2 to be ready 2.

+After tlogserver 1 finished, tlogserver 2 mark itself as ready and notify the tlogclient 2.
+Then user of tlogclient 2 could send the transactions.

 ## Nbdserver slave sync feature

 Tlog server has feature to sync all nbdserver operation to the ardb slave.